rafeykhan/CarND-Behavioral-Cloning/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md summarizing the results
+* README.md summarizing the results
-* IPython notebook for visualization

 **Running the simulator**
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing